vite-pwa/vite-plugin-pwa/CONTRIBUTING.md

 > The default options from the `cli` are just to check your changes are not breaking major ui/app frameworks build: `generateSW` strategy, `Prompt for update` behavior and `Enable periodic SW updates` to `no`.

-> If your changes are specific to some behavior, just use the corresponding option on the `cli`
+> If your changes are specific to some behavior, just use the corresponding option on the `cli`.

+## Testing website docs changes

+`vite-plugin-pwa` uses `Vitepress` for the website docs, if your changes are about the documentation, you can find the website on the `docs` folder.

+Once you made the changes to the documentation, you can test them running `pnpm run docs` from the root folder.

+To check the website build, just run `pnpm run docs:serve` from the root folder.